Meteor shower: Dynamical evolution of meteoroid streams

 A second effect is a close encounter with a planet.
 When the meteoroids pass by Earth, some are accelerated (making wider orbits around the Sun), others are decelerated (making shorter orbits), resulting in gaps in the dust trail in the next return (like opening a curtain, with grains piling up at the beginning and end of the gap).
 Also, Jupiter's perturbation can dramatically change sections of the dust trail, especially for a short period comets, when the grains approach the giant planet at their furthest point along the orbit around the Sun, moving most slowly.
 As a result, the trail has a clumping, a braiding or a tangling of crescents, of each release of material.

-The third effect is that of radiation pressure which will push less massive particles into orbits further from the sun – while more massive objects (responsible for bolides or fireballs) will tend to be affected less by radiation pressure.
+The third effect is that of radiation pressure which will push less massive particles into orbits further from the Sun – while more massive objects (responsible for bolides or fireballs) will tend to be affected less by radiation pressure.
 This makes some dust trail encounters rich in bright meteors, others rich in faint meteors.
 Over time, these effects disperse the meteoroids and create a broader stream.
 The meteors we see from these streams are part of annual showers, because Earth encounters those streams every year at much the same rate.

 When the meteoroids collide with other meteoroids in the zodiacal cloud, they lose their stream association and become part of the "sporadic meteors" background.
 Long since dispersed from any stream or trail, they form isolated meteors, not a part of any shower.
 These random meteors will not appear to come from the radiant of the leading shower.

 Famous meteor showers

+The peak rate of a meteor shower is measured by the zenith hourly rate (ZHR), which is the expected number of meteors visible to the naked eye when the radiant point is at the zenith; that is, at the highest point in the night sky.
+For younger streams that are more clumpy, the rate can vary year to year with peak meteor "storms" occurring with the orbital period of the stream.
+Some storms have measured hundreds and even thousands of meteors per hour.
+The showers typically showing the highest ZHR are the Perseids (75/hr), Geminids (75/hr), and Quadrantids (60/hr).

 Perseids and Leonids

-In most years, the most visible meteor shower is the Perseids, which peak on 12 August of each year at over one meteor per minute.
-NASA has a tool to calculate how many meteors per hour are visible from one's observing location.
+In most years, the most reliable meteor shower is the Perseids, which peak on 12 August of each year at over one meteor per minute.
+NASA has an estimator tool to calculate how many meteors per hour are visible from one's observing location.

 The Leonid meteor shower peaks around 17 November of each year.
-The Leonid shower produces a meteor storm, peaking at rates of thousands of meteors per hour.
-Leonid storms gave birth to the term meteor shower when it was first realised that, during the November 1833 storm, the meteors radiated from near the star Gamma Leonis.
+In multiples of 33 years, the Leonid shower produces a meteor storm peaking at rates of thousands of meteors per hour.
 The last Leonid storms were in 1999, 2001 (two), and 2002 (two).
 Before that, there were storms in 1767, 1799, 1833, 1866, 1867, and 1966.
 When the Leonid shower is not storming, it is less active than the Perseids.

-See the Infographics on Meteor Shower Calendar-2021 on the right.